ARE YOU STILL WITH ME?

 Again, this is my opinion.
 I feel that most of the debates are not really necessary.
 Reason being we are all individuals, and our pets are all individuals that require an individual and informed decision.
 No choice is wrong or right, only what you feel is right for you.
 Others have the same right, so dont try to instill your choice on someone else.
 Its as insulting as trying to persuade someone to give up their current religion to follow yours.
 Follow your gut feeling and you will be right every time.

-Pros: Fixes unwanted bad behavioral issues, prevents unwanted reproduction, reduces risk of uterine or testicular cancer.
+Pros: Fixes unwanted bad behavioral issues, prevents unwanted reproduction.

 Cons: Causes weight gain and issues associated with it such as heart condition; prevents lethargy and lack of energy, depression, and obesity associated with neutering; reduces risk of other cancers and joint issues due to lack of necessary hormones.
 As well as diabetes due to improper diet and weight gain.
 I am always willing to talk to you about any of these topics, feel free to call me anytime even if you have not adopted from us.